olekawaii/thorn/README.md

 rcs
 ```

-this gif composed the two gif into one.
+This gif composed the two gif into one.
 You can later create a body script that
 will compose some other gif with the robot_upper gif to create a robot_body gif.